| Base

 subject – from quick snap-shots using just

-a basic camera, through to full production staged
+through to full production staged shots, using a larger

-to shoot it, that will, in some way or other affect
+to shoot it, that may in some way or other not only

 So